codiechanel/holy-grail-react/README.md

 The goal of this layout is not to have a browser scrollbar no matter what the size of the browser window is, or how much content is displayed.

-The layout always occupies the whole browser window, and is resposive towards viewport changes.
+The layout always occupies the whole browser window, and is responsive towards viewport changes.

-It uses flexbox, and a div scroll.
+It is based on flexbox, and relies on the div to provide the scroll instead of the browser scrollbar.